Charlottekh/Charlottekh.github.io/cmdline_course.md

 This command installs the pandas library for you.

+Most of this was familiar to me.
+It had been a while since I had last made a Bash script so getting used to the syntax again took some effort.
+It is nice to know it again.
+I've used quite some Python in the past so installing libraries was not new to me!
 ## <font color="pink"> Module 4: Using ssh, scp and Version Control </font>

 This module focused on processes, remote servers and version control.